NFDI4BIOIMAGE/training/_sources/content_types/publication.md

 ## QUAREP-LiMi: A community-driven initiative to establish guidelines for quality assessment and reproducibility for instruments and images in light microscopy

-['Glyn Nelson', 'Ulrike Boehme', 'et al']
+['Glyn Nelson', 'Ulrike Boehme', 'et al.']

 Licensed CC-BY-4.0